DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 groupshared Payload s_Payload;
 ```

-To get unique index in each thread, we willuse the `s_TaskCount` shared variable.
+To get a unique index in each thread, we willuse the `s_TaskCount` shared variable.
 At the start of the shader we reset the counter to zero.
 We only write the value from the first thread
 in the group to avoid data races and then issue a barrier to make the value visible to other threads
 and make sure that all threads are at the same step.